joshdreagan/taiga-util/README.md

 ## Running

-There are 3 commands: 'split', 'markdownify', and 'googlify'.
+There are 4 commands: 'split', 'diff', 'markdownify', and 'googlify'.
 Run the help command for more info.

 ```
 java -jar target/taiga-util-1.0-SNAPSHOT-runner.jar --help